- Manage Security

 : The subscription name

-For example, to scope a role binding to specific resources, you can reference these fields in your CEL expression:
+For example, to scope a role binding to specific resources, you can create it with below arguments:

 Complex Conditional Role Bindings

-CEL supports complex conditional role bindings that allow for more sophisticated access control patterns.
+CEL supports complex conditional role bindings that allow for more sophisticated access control patterns than using the resource name.

 For example, to bind a user as tenant-admin